-- 1. Find the range of frequencies for which V_R/V_S is not less than 0.707 or -3dB.
+- 1. Sweep the function generator through a wide range of frequencies to find the range of frequencies for which $V_R/V_S$ is at least 0.707 or -3dB.
 Hint: one end of the range will either be 0 or infinity. - 2.
 Compare this to the frequency where the impedances of the resistor and inductor are equal in magnitude.